billburn/assembly/Instructions/README.md

 * xchg => exchanges (swaps) the value
     * xchg register, register
     * xchg register, memory
+* push => pushes a value onto the stack
+* pop => removes the topmost value from the stack
+    * note that the ESP register will auto-calcuate the register to always remain at the top of the stack

 ### Get length of variable
 * msglen equ $-variable-name